lucasepe/draft/README.md

-  Impl      string `yaml:"impl,omitempty"`      // optional - you can use this to specify the implementation FillColor string `yaml:"fillColor,omitempty"` // optional - the hex code for the background color FontColor string `yaml:"fontColor,omitempty"` // optional - the hex code for the foreground color Rounded   bool   `yaml:"rounded,omitempty"`   // optional - set to true if you wants rounded shapes }
+  Impl      string `yaml:"impl,omitempty"`      // optional - you can use this to specify the implementation FillColor string `yaml:"fillColor,omitempty"` // optional - the hex code for the background color FontColor string `yaml:"fontColor,omitempty"` // optional - the hex code for the foreground color }
 ```